iTech IDC Prep

 Once Explorers have completed the IDC Event, they will reflect on their experience in the Innovation Reflection activity in the Exploring Activity Library at www.exploring.org/activity-library-category/itech.

-Content for this session provided by Kiwi Compute (kiwicompute.com).
+Content for this session was provided by Kiwi Compute (website no longer active).

 Links to other websites are provided for your convenience and information only.
 When you click on a link to another website, you will be leaving this website.
 The fact that we provide links to other websites does not mean that we endorse, authorize, or sponsor the linked website, or that we are affiliated with that website’s owners or sponsors.
 Unless otherwise indicated, the linked sites are not under our control and we are not responsible for and assume no liability for the content or presentation of any linked site or any link contained in a linked site, or any changes or updates to such sites.
 Your use of a linked site and its content is at your sole risk and may be subject to restrictions and/or limitations.
 Always take care to abide by the linked site’s terms of use, including any permission requirements/guidelines.